 Roads, Highways, and Municipal Surfaces

-Road maintenance operations represent the largest single category of deicer consumption.
-Municipal departments and township road crews apply both solid and liquid chloride products across millions of lane-miles each winter.
+Road maintenance operations represent the largest single category of seasonal deicer use.
+Municipal departments and township road crews apply both solid and liquid chloride products across roads, highways, bridges, and other winter-maintenance surfaces each year.

-The shift toward liquid anti-icing before storms — rather than spreading dry rock salt after ice forms — has produced measurable results wherever it's been adopted.
-A 1999-2000 AASHTO/NCHRP survey found 35 of 39 responding states had implemented anti-icing programs.
-Automated fixed spray systems on bridge decks in North Dakota produced benefit-cost ratios of 1.3 to 4.3 over 20 years and reduced crashes by 50 to 66%.
+The shift toward liquid anti-icing before storms — rather than spreading dry material only after ice forms — has produced measurable results where it has been adopted.
+A NCHRP 20-7(117) benefit/cost study reported that 35 of 39 responding states were conducting anti-icing.
+In North Dakota, fixed automated spray technology systems on bridge decks produced benefit-cost ratios of 1.3 to 4.3 over a 20-year lifecycle, while related ITS reporting found crash reductions of 50% to 66% on treated bridge decks.

 Aviation

 Aircraft deicing is one of the most time-critical and regulated deicer applications.
-Type I and Type IV glycol fluids remove existing ice and provide temporary anti-icing protection, but the clock starts the moment treatment ends.
-Ground crews must process aircraft within their holdover window before takeoff.
+Type I and Type IV glycol fluids remove existing ice and provide temporary anti-icing protection, but the protection window starts during the final fluid application.
+Under 14 CFR 121.629, aircraft operating in ground-icing conditions must follow an approved ground deicing/anti-icing program, including holdover-time procedures, pre-takeoff checks, and contamination-check requirements.

 At scale, deicing becomes a logistics operation as much as a chemical one.
-Munich Airport deiced 6,937 aircraft during winter 2024/2025, using over 3,000 cubic meters of Type I fluid and 535 cubic meters of Type IV fluid.
-The EPA estimated total U.S. aircraft deicing fluid use at approximately 25 million gallons annually.
+Munich Airport’s winter 2024/2025 aircraft deicing report recorded 6,937 aircraft deicing operations, using 3,041 cubic meters of Type I fluid and 535 cubic meters of Type IV fluid.
+EPA’s airport deicing technical documentation has also placed U.S. aircraft deicing fluid use in the tens of millions of gallons annually, depending on reporting year and measurement method.

 Industrial and Heavy Equipment Operations

-Quarries, aggregate operations, mines, railroads, and lumberyards face freeze challenges that road salt products aren't built for:
+Quarries, aggregate operations, mines, railroads, and lumberyards face freeze challenges that standard road salt products are not built to solve:

-• Aggregate, coal, and ore can freeze solid in hoppers, rail cars, and storage piles
+- Aggregate, coal, ore, and other bulk materials can freeze in hoppers, rail cars, truck beds, and storage piles

 How to Choose the Right Seasonal Deicer Agent